glbrom/TicTacToe/README.md

 <img src="https://img.shields.io/badge/elaiten-FF6969"/></a>
 </p>

+## Stack:
+- Swift 5
+- SwiftUI
+- AppStorage
+- AVFoundation
+- MVVM
+- Min version iOS 15.0

 Welcome to the Tic Tac Toe project!
 This is a simple implementation of the classic game, designed for both educational purposes and entertainment.
 Below is a detailed README.md file that outlines the project, its features, installation instructions, usage, and an overview of the code.

 ## Introduction